To request a downloadable PDF, click here.

 The advantages of that decision include reduced headcount and associated costs along with having experienced operators overseeing their Cloud Foundry platform.

-The DemandBridge engagement ultimately led to Stark & Wayne's development and launch of their Genesis Enterprise service, which seamlessly allows Stark & Wayne engineers to manage another company's Cloud Foundry platform, eliminating the risk of losing critical personnel and ensuring that any problems that arise are handled quickly and competently.
+The DemandBridge engagement ultimately led to Stark & Wayne's development and launch of their Cloud Foundry Managed Services Offering, which seamlessly allows Stark & Wayne engineers to manage another company's Cloud Foundry platform, eliminating the risk of losing critical personnel and ensuring that any problems that arise are handled quickly and competently.

 For another perspective on our engagement with DemandBridge, consider reading the following write-up by Cloud Foundry.